Why Volunteer at Refugee Action?

 If you have other questions about volunteering with Refugee Action, please contact us.
 If you’re not sure volunteering is for you, don’t worry – there are lots others ways you can help refugees.

-Can Asylum Seekers in the UK volunteer?
+Can people seeking asylum volunteer in the UK ?

 - There is now a clear difference between volunteering and voluntary work.
 Volunteering is non-obligation, without payment except for the reimbursement of reasonable out of pocket expenses.